-The SAMS and the Swiss National Science Foundation, with the support of private foundations and in collaboration with the Swiss School of Public Health, award each year since 1992 a limited number of competitive individual MD-PhD grants.
+The SAMS and the Swiss National Science Foundation, with the support of private foundations and in collaboration with the Swiss School of Public Health, have awarded each year since 1992 a limited number of competitive individual MD-PhD grants.
 The aim of the program is to equip medical doctors interested in research with the skills necessary for a career as clinician and scientist.

 MD-PhD grants enable particularly talented young physicians to complete a doctoral research training in natural sciences, public health sciences, clinical research or biomedical ethics at a Swiss university.
 Grants can be awarded for a minimum of 2 to a maximum of 3 years.
 The synopsis (see below) gives an overview of grantees.